nanotoolkit/docs/pages/autobreaks.md

 ## Purpose
 ---
-Autobreaks is used for this reason...
+The Autobreak algorithm was developed to quickly create staple variants of a design and assess the integrity of those variants.

 * Break designs into sub-designs with new staple sequences
-* Evaluate integrity of the new designs with a score algorithm and 2D heatmap
+* Evaluate integrity of the new designs with a score algorithm and 2D and 3D heatmaps
 * Several options to fine tune autobreak process
+* Display new designs in both 2D and 3D views